 We manufacture the JPF, an electro-mechanical bomb safe and arming device, which allows the settings of a weapon to be programmed in flight.
-During the first quarter of 2013, we were awarded commercial sales orders totaling \$20.3 million under our JPF fuze program.
-Total JPF backlog at March 29, 2013, is \$106.0 million.
+During the first quarter of 2013, we were awarded commercial sales orders totaling \$20.3 million under our JPF program.
+Total JPF backlog at June 28, 2013, is \$76.9 million.

-A total of 4,620 fuzes passed acceptance testing and were delivered to our U.S. Government customer during the first quarter of 2013.
+During the quarter we delivered a total of 5,216 fuzes, which consisted of 1,566 fuzes delivered to the U.S. Government and 3,650 fuzes delivered as direct commercial sales to foreign governments.
+A total of 9,836 fuzes have been delivered through the first half of 2013.
 The product line continues to perform above contract requirements for lot acceptance and operational reliability has been in excess of 99%.
 We occasionally experience lot acceptance test failures due to the complexity of the product and the extreme parameters of the acceptance test.
-Given the maturity of the product, we now generally experience isolated failures, rather than systematic ones.
-As a result, identifying a root cause can take longer and result in less smooth delivery performance from quarter to quarter.
-We continue to perform lot acceptance testing on fuze components and we expect to deliver approximately 17,000 to 22,000 fuzes in 2013.
+Given the maturity of the product, we now generally experience isolated failures, rather than systematic failures.
+As a result, identifying a root cause can take longer and may result in fluctuating delivery performance from quarter to quarter.
+We continue to perform lot acceptance testing on fuze components and we expect to deliver approximately 18,000 to 22,000 fuzes in 2013.